Progressive Optimal Path Sampling for Closed-Loop Optimal Control Design with Deep Neural Networks: PMP and Space Marching Method

 The TPBVP is defined as

 We have the boundary conditions:

 and the optimal control $\boldsymbol{u}^{*}(t)$ should minimize Hamiltonian at each $t$ :

-We use \textit{solve\_bvp} function of \textit{scipy} \citep{kierzenka2001bvp} to solve TPBVP \eqref{TP1}-\eqref{TP3}.
+We use \textit{solve\_bvp} function of \textit{scipy} \citep{kierzenka2001bvp} to solve TPBVP \eqref{TP1}-\eqref{TP3} and set \textit{tolerance} to $10^{-5}$, \textit{max\_nodes} to $5000$.
 We note that when the initial state $\bm x_0$ is far from the target state $\bm x_T$, solving the TPBVP directly often fails.
 Thus we use the space-marching method proposed in \citet{zang2022machine}.
 We uniformly select $K$ points in the line segment from $\bm x_T$ to $\bm x_0$, and denote them as $\{\bm x^1_0, \bm x^2_0, \cdots,\bm x^K_0\}$ according to their increasing distances to $\bm x_T$ ($x^K_0 = \bm x_0$).
-These $K$ TPBVPs will be solved in order and at every step we use the previous solution as the initial guess to the current problem.
+These $K$ TPBVPs will be solved in order and at every step we use the previous solution as the initial guess to the current problem. \revisionjmla{With this strategy, every open-loop trajectory in our experiments converged.
+In later runs, we warm-start the solver with the IVP trajectory generated by our trained neural controller, which almost eliminates the need for space-marching.}